SirKentTheGr/ForcePOINT/Engineer_Course_Notes/Day3.md

 ## Answer Key
 1. Access Rules & NAT rules
 2. Inspection, file filtering, L2 interface policy
-3. Management Rules, Other common setting for services and tasks, discard all,
+3. Management Rules, Other common setting for services and tasks, discard all
 4. the FW inspection template has A series of continue rules that mark traffic for deep inspection.
 5. It is a place holder in a template that allows the administrator to control the order of the rules.
 6. - "Firewall rules" = "top down"/"in order"